What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing

 \subsection{Attack Effectiveness}

-\subsubsection{Perception Outcomes.}
+\subsubsection{Perception Outcomes}

-Since the LiDAR perception algorithm is constant across all considered AV designs, the impact of a given attack on each AV case is constant at the perception-level.
-Therefore, we marginalize over the AV case and break down perception outcomes over each attack model in Fig.~\ref{fig:attack_percep_all}.
-Attacks have intuitive outcomes at the perception level.
-Moving left to right in Fig.~\ref{fig:attack_percep_all}, \begin{enumerate}[label=(\arabic*)] \item False positive attack~\ref{att:fp} has solely FP outcomes. \item Forward replay attack~\ref{att:forreplay} adds both FP and FN identically. \item Reverse replay~\ref{att:revreplay} also adds both FP and FN identically. \item Object removal attack~\ref{att:remove} has solely FN outcomes. \item Frustum translation~\ref{att:frust-trans} has similar FP and FN outcomes. \end{enumerate} Our defenses to these attacks are built into the sensor fusion (tracking) stage, so these attacks are expected to have high success against LiDAR-based perception alone.
-This success is demonstrated \emph{even with limited information in purely a cyber-context}.
+Since the LiDAR perception algorithm is the same across all AV designs, attack impact at the perception level is consistent across cases.
+We therefore aggregate results over AV cases and present perception outcomes for each attack in Fig.~\ref{fig:attack_percep_all}.
+The perception-level outcomes of the attacks are intuitive, as shown moving left to right in the figure. \begin{enumerate}[label=(\arabic*),topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item False positive att.~\ref{att:fp}: solely FP outcomes. \item Forward replay attack~\ref{att:forreplay}: FP and FN identically. \item Reverse replay~\ref{att:revreplay}: FP and FN identically. \item Object removal attack~\ref{att:remove}: solely FN outcomes. \item Frustum translation~\ref{att:frust-trans}: similar FP, FN outcomes. \end{enumerate} The security-aware architectures build defense at tracking; attacks will have ``success'' at the perception-level alone.

-\subsubsection{Tracking Outcomes.}
+\subsubsection{Tracking Outcomes}